jacogr/sample-polkadotjs-typegen/README.md

 ## Metadata setup

 The idea here is to use the actual chain metadata to generate the actual api augmented endpoints.
 The metadata we are adding here (in addition to the user types), is from the Edgeware Berlin testnet.
-So this is a rea-world example of configuring the API for a specific substrate chain.
-For the metadata retrieval, we just ran a simple curl command to retrieve the metadata -
+So this is a real-world example of configuring the API for a specific substrate chain.
+For the metadata retrieval, we just ran a simple curl command to get it from the node -

 `curl -H "Content-Type: application/json" -d '{"id":"1", "jsonrpc":"2.0", "method": "state_getMetadata", "params":[]}' http://localhost:9933`